-which is just the desired (\ref{Myeq3-5}).
-The uniqueness of $(\sigma ,\mathcal{Z)}$ in this equation and the estimate (\ref{Myeq2-20}) follow directly from the basic theory of BSDEs. \end{proof}

 Now it remains to prove Proposition \ref{Myle4-7}.
-We first present an a priori estimate of SEEs when the non-homogeneous term $a$ in the drift taking values in $V^{\ast}$.
-It is worth to mention here that if particularly $a$ taking values in $H$, we can in fact have a better form for such kind of estimate (see (\ref{SEE-estimate})).
+We shall need an a priori estimate of SEEs when the non-homogeneous term $a$ in the drift taking values in $V^{\ast}$.
+It is worth to mention that if particularly $a$ takes values in $H$, we can in fact have a better version for such kind of estimate (see (\ref{SEE-estimate})).